ncsa/puppet-profile_allow_ssh_from_bastion/REFERENCE.md

 Data type: `Array[ String ]`

-One or more LDAP / UNIX groups that are allowed to login from any of the nodes in cerberus_nodelist.
+One or more LDAP / UNIX groups that are allowed to login from any of the nodes in bastion_nodelist.

 ##### `uses`

-One or more LDAP / UNIX users that are allowed to login from any of the nodes in cerberus_nodelist.
+One or more LDAP / UNIX users that are allowed to login from any of the nodes in bastion_nodelist.

 Note: One of `groups` or `users` must be set.